-Your school should establish procedures to ensure due process for the student if SFA funds are disbursed but the aid office later determines (using Secondary Confirmation) that the student isn't an eligible noncitizen.
-The student must be notified of his or her ineligibility and given an opportunity to contest the decision by submitting to your school any additional documents that support his or her claim to be an eligible noncitizen.
-If the documents appear to support the student's claim, you should submit them to INS using Secondary Confirmation.
-You must notify the student of your office's final decision, based on the Secondary Confirmation results.
+Your school should establish procedures to ensure due process for the student if FSA funds are disbursed but the aid office later determines (using secondary confirmation) that the student isn't an eligible noncitizen.
+The student must be notified of his ineligibility and given an opportunity to contest the decision by submitting to your school any additional documents that support his claim to be an eligible noncitizen.
+If the documents appear to support the student's claim, you should submit them to INS using secondary confirmation.
+You must notify the student of your office's final decision, based on the secondary confirmation results.

-For every student required to undergo Secondary Confirmation, you must furnish written instructions providing
+For every student required to undergo secondary confirmation, you must furnish written instructions providing

 - an explanation of the documentation the student must submit as evidence of eligible noncitizen status.
-(The "Summary Chart of Acceptable Documentation" is acceptable), - your school's deadline for submitting documentation (which must be at least 30 days from the date your office receives the results of the Primary Confirmation), - notification that if the student misses the deadline, he or she may not receive SFA funds for the award period or period of enrollment, and - an acknowledgment that you won't make a decision as to the student's eligibility until he or she has a chance to submit immigration status documents.
+(The "Summary Chart of Acceptable Documentation" describes acceptable documentation), - your school's deadline for submitting documentation (which must be at least 30 days from the date your office receives the results of the primary confirmation), - notification that if the student misses the deadline, he or she may not receive FSA funds for the award period or period of enrollment, and - a statement that you won't make a decision as to the student's eligibility until he or she has a chance to submit immigration status documents.